-Our expenses consist primarily of property taxes, insurance, corporate overhead, interest on mortgage debt, professional fees, non-cash depreciation of the Hotels and hotel operating expenses.
+HOTELOPERATIONS Our expenses consist primarily of labor, property taxes, insurance, corporate overhead, interest on mortgage debt, professional fees, depreciation of the Hotels and hotel operating expenses.
 Hotel operating expenses consist primarily of payroll, guest and maintenance supplies, marketing, and utilities expenses.
-Management believes that a review of the historical performance of the operations of the Hotels, particularly with respect to Occupancy, which is calculated as rooms sold divided by total rooms available, average daily rate ("ADR"), calculated as total room revenue divided by number of rooms sold, and revenue per available room ("REVPAR"), calculated as total room revenue divided by number of rooms available, is appropriate for understanding revenue from the Hotels.

-The following tables show historical financial and other information for the periods indicated:
+Under the terms of its Partnership Agreement, the Partnership is required to reimburse us for all such expenses.
+Accordingly, management believes that a review of the historical performance of the operations of the Hotels, particularly with respect to occupancy, which is calculated as rooms sold divided by total rooms available, average daily rate (ADR), calculated as total room revenue divided by number of rooms sold, and revenue per available room (RevPAR), calculated as total room revenue divided by number of rooms available, is appropriate for understanding revenue from the Hotels.
+The following tables show historical financial and other information for the periods indicated: Albuquerque For the Six Months Ended July 31, 2024 2023 Change %